STALL

 A HASEL check must be conducted before the manoeuvre.
 After completing the lookout, line up the aircraft with a prominent landmark (preferably “the grid”—the east-west avenues or north-south streets).
 Remember not to delay between the lookout and the entry into the stall.

 With respect to power-off entry stalls, begin the manoeuvre by slowly reducing the power—as the power is reduced, you will have to concentrate on smoothly controlling both pitch (the nose will want to go down) and yaw (the aircraft will want to yaw to the right—opposite to when you apply takeoff power).
-The ideal performance is to smoothly adjust pitch to maintain level altitude (reference for pitch should be the altimeter), and smoothly apply rudder to keep the aircraft going straight—the smoother you are with the power reduction, the easier it will be to control yaw and pitch.
+The ideal performance is to smoothly adjust pitch so as to maintain level altitude; this should been smoothly and slowly in response to keeping the the the altimeter steady on the altitutude target.
+As power is reduces and pitch increased, smoothly apply rudder to keep the wings level or in the desired angle of bank —the smoother you are with the power reduction, the easier it will be to control yaw and pitch.
 As you approach the stall, the three primary symptoms will occur in succession—the stall warning system will trigger (light or horn), then the buffet caused by turbulent flow will felt and heard, and finally the nose will drop.
-Remember, with the first onset of the stall symptoms, you should concentrate on reducing the amount of aileron input you use, until, near the stall, the aileron will have to be absolutely neutral—plant your elbow on the elbow rest and this will hopefully remind you.1
+Remember, with the onset of stall symptoms, you should concentrate on neutralizing aileron inputs—plant your elbow on the elbow rest and this will hopefully remind you.1

 The importance of directional control during a stall warrants special consideration.
 As the power is reduced for the entry, the aircraft will yaw right; it is therefore important to offset this yaw with smooth left rudder.
 To do this effectively, you must have a prominent landmark as reference for keeping the aircraft straight.
 If you try to correct direction too late—after a stall has occurred—you will invite a wing drop, so get the right rudder in before the stall occurs.
 After the stall is occurring (from the buffet through to the nose drop), your attention is best focused on simply keeping the wings level—at this point, keeping straight is secondary.